These are some of the projects I'm working on. If you are interested in any of these questions, please drop me a line and let's brainstorm together.

 Foreigners & Inclusion in Academia

 This paper discusses the category of foreigner in the context of academia.
 In the first part I explore this category and its philosophical significance.
-A quick look at the existent literature reveals that this category needs more attention in analyses of dimensions of privilege and disadvantage.
+This category has been neglected in the existing analyses of privilege and disadvantage.
 Foreignness has peculiarities that demarcate it from other categories of identity, and it intersects with them in complicated ways.
-Devoting more attention to it would allow addressing issues affecting foreigners in academia that go commonly unnoticed.
-In the second part I argue that current efforts to turn academia into a more inclusive environment should address the disadvantages that many foreign academics face.
-I focus on two senses of foreigner: working and living in a country that is not your country of origin, and being a non-native speaker of the language in which you work.
-I adopt Verena Erlenbusch’s taxonomy (Erlenbusch ms) and use material foreigner to refer to the former sense, and linguistic foreigner for the latter.
+Devoting more attention to it will help address commonly unnoticed issues affecting foreigners in academia.
+In the second part I argue that current efforts to turn academia into a more inclusive environment should tackle the disadvantages faced by many foreign academics.
+I focus on two senses of foreigner: working and living in a country that is not your country of origin, and being a non-native speaker of the language in which you produce your work.
+Adopting Verena Erlenbusch’s taxonomy (Erlenbusch forthcoming), I use material foreigner to refer to the former sense, and linguistic foreigner for the latter.

 Foreigners in Philosophy

 Here is a presentation for the Foreigners in Philosophy workshop I organized at U.C.
 Berkeley:

 Why conceptual change?
 Well, why not?